-The Final Exam will be designed to assess students comprehensive knowledge of concepts developed during the work of the semester.
+The Final Exam will be designed to assess students' comprehensive knowledge of concepts developed during the work of the entire semester.
+Like the tests, the final will consist of multiple choice and short answer questions.

 Grades will be assigned according to the grading scale presented in Table 2.